 Jeff Byles is an author and journalist who has written about architecture, urbanism, and culture for The New York Times, The Village Voice, Metropolis, Modern Painters, Cabinet, The Believer, and other publications.
 His book Rubble: Unearthing the History...More

-Helen Bynum lectured in medical history at the University of Liverpool and is now a freelance editor, writer, and lecturer.
-She is coeditor with William Bynum of the award-winning Dictionary of Medical Biography.
+Helen Bynum is a historian of science and medicine.
+She is co-editor with William Bynum of ?Great Discoveries in Medicine and ?the award-winning Dictionary of Medical Biography.

 Senator Robert C. Byrd (1917-2010) of West Virginia, author of a four-volume history of the U.S. Senate, served in the Congress for fifty-seven years, fifty-one of them as a senator.